sherrischeer/UX-Design/README.md

 ### The job of a UX Professional is to investigate the cause of conflict and resolve it.

+One way to do this is through a process called **Human-Centered Design:**

 <br />

 ## Human-Centered Design